 Hawaiian landscape art has always carried deep meaning for people in Hawaiʻi and beyond.
 Long before photography became widespread, painters played a crucial role in preserving Hawaiʻi’s evolving identity.
 Today, artists working in this tradition continue that responsibility, capturing not just what the islands look like, but what they feel like.

 Curtis Wilson Cost is a Maui-based representational landscape painter whose career spans more than five decades.
 Working primarily in oil, with earlier bodies of work in watercolor and acrylic, Cost has created an extensive visual record of Hawaiʻi’s land and rural life.
-His paintings depict places that are often overlooked: quiet roads, plantation-era buildings, taro fields, and moments of fleeting light that exist for only minutes each day.
+His paintings depict quiet roads, plantation-era buildings, taro fields, and moments of fleeting light that exist for only minutes each day.

-His paintings are not imagined scenes; they are grounded in real locations, painted from experience, memory, and careful study.
-In many cases, they preserve landscapes that no longer exist in the same form today.
+His paintings celebrate real locations throughout Hawai'i.
+In many cases, they preserve rural landscapes that no longer exist in the same form today.

 Hawaiian Landscape Art as a Record of a Simpler Time